At least one person killed in protest near Barrick's Congo mine | Headlines

 At least one person killed in protest near Barrick's Congo mine

-At least one person was killed during protests against evictions near Barrick Gold Corp's Kibali gold mine in northeast Democratic Republic of Congo last week, the local governor's office said on Monday.
-Two villages near the mine, where residents had previously been resettled from, have been occupied by local people in recent months, "in violation of the rights of the company Kibali goldmines," the Haut Uele governor's office said in a statement.
+At least one person was killed during protests last week against evictions of people in illegal settlements near Barrick Gold Corp's Kibali gold mine in northeast Democratic Republic of Congo, the local governor's office said on Monday.
+Two villages near the mine, where residents had previously been resettled from, have been occupied by local people, "in violation of the rights of the company Kibali goldmines," the Haut Uele governor's office said in a statement.

+At least one person was killed during protests last week against evictions of people in illegal settlements near Barrick Gold Corp's Kibali gold mine in northeast Democratic Republic of Congo, the local governor's office said on Monday.

+Two villages near the mine, where residents had previously been resettled from, have been occupied by local people, "in violation of the rights of the company Kibali goldmines," the Haut Uele governor's office said in a statement.
+"Shots were fired and at least one death and several wounded have been confirmed," the governor's office said, referring to Friday's confrontation between settlers and police in the nearby town of Durba.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)